|

 So contact Shirley via her site.
 Thank you!

-Shirley Cheng, born in 1983, a blind and physically disabled award-winning author, motivational speaker, self-empowerment expert, poet, author of seven books, and contributing author of eleven books, is a miracle survivor with tremendous talents, an exceptional, tenacious spirit, and a colorful personality.
+Dr. Shirley Cheng, born in 1983, a blind and physically disabled award-winning author with twenty-seven book awards, proclaimer of Jehovah God's Good News of salvation through Jesus Christ, Summa Cum Laude (Highest Honor) graduate with Doctor of Divinity, motivational speaker, self-empowerment expert, poet, author of nine books, and contributor to over twenty books, is a miracle survivor with tremendous talents, an exceptionally tenacious spirit, and a colorful personality.
 She was diagnosed with severe juvenile rheumatoid arthritis at only eleven months old.
 She spent her early years in constant pain, confined to a wheelchair, and was hospitalized for many years while living between China and America until 1994.
 Unable to receive any form of education until her health was stabilized, Shirley started attending school at age eleven in a special education class in elementary school.
-Back then, she knew very little English, and her knowledge on other subjects was non-existent.
-Miraculously, she mastered grade level in all areas after approximately 180 days of attendance, and she immediately entered a regular sixth grade class in middle school.
+Back then, she knew very little English, and her book knowledge was non-existent.
+However, she mastered grade level after approximately 180 days of attendance, and she immediately entered a regular sixth grade class in middle school.

 Shirley has a voracious appetite for books, reading an average of six hundred pages (three books) daily, and has read over a total of two thousand books.
 Since sixth grade, she has received 100 on every NYS essay test, and stayed at the top of the class ever since.
 She was awarded for achieving the highest grade of 97 in Earth science in her eighth grade class.
 She was the Student of the Year and the Student of the Month, as well as a three-time winner of the National Reflections Program in visual arts.
 She has a passion for writing both prose and poetry.
 Two of her writings were published when she was fourteen and fifteen.
 One of her short stories, Mary Miller, the Elusive Lady, received Honorable Mention and was published by the Poughkeepsie Journal in 1997, and her poem, The Colors of the Rainbow, earned merit status and was published in Celebrate!
 New York Young Poets Speak Out in 1999.